Electrochemical Analysis of Acetaminophen in Pain Relief Medication

 Potter, D. W.; Miller, D. W.; Hinson, J. A. Identification of Acetaminophen Polymerization Products Catalyzed by Horseradish Peroxidase.
 J. Biol.
 Chem., 1985, 260(22), 12174-12180.
 Designed for use in an instructional laboratory setting, this procedure describes the use of cyclic voltammetry to verify the concentration of acetaminophen (4-acetamidophenol) indicated on the suspension label.
 Advantages of the approach used here include the use of inexpensive and disposable screen-printed carbon electrodes and the use of an inexpensive consumer-grade supporting electrolyte solution that is widely available on the mass market.
 The only reagent grade chemical required for this procedure is a small amount of pure 4-acetamidophenol.

-- Compact Voltammetry Cell (Pine Research part number AKSPEKIT) Compact Voltammetry Cell - Starter Kit
+- Compact Voltammetry Cell (Pine Research part number AKSPEKIT) Screen-Printed Electrode Cell Starter Kit

 - Screen-Printed Carbon Electrodes with Spacers (Pine Research part number RRPE1001C-100) Carbon Screen-Printed Electrodes